afunnydev/tinysociety/content/articles/2018-07-01-challenges-of-living-in-a-with-a-family.md

 This spacious Tiny House by Mint Tiny Homes is available in lengths up to 34 feet (with the option of a steel frame to lighten the towing load).
 Its floor plan includes two sleeping lofts plus a downstairs bedroom.

-More details on Mint Tiny Homes Loft Edition can be found here: [https://www.minttinyhomes.com/tiny-home-products-loft](https://www.minttinyhomes.com/tiny-home-products-loft)
+More details on Mint Tiny Homes Loft Edition can be found [here](https://www.minttinyhomes.com/tiny-home-products-loft).

 #### The Pemberley 37′ Gooseneck by Rocky Mountain Tiny Houses